jfeltkamp/cookies_demo/README.md

 });
 ```

-## Some Pitfalls and trip hazards:
+## Some pitfalls and trip hazards:
 * In the production environment javascript is usually compressed and aggregated.
 Our javascripts, which we want to deactivate, are no longer displayed in their own script tag in the source code.
 To prevent this, the attribute ```preprocess: false``` must be set  for the corresponding file in the library.
 * The cookies module does not (yet) have its own cache context.
 In principle, it would also be possible to evaluate user decisions in the backend, and avoid to knock-out scripts or iframes, since the cookie (in which the user decisions are stored) can also be accessed from backend.
 However, it is important to pay attention to the cache, which is usually deactivated in the dev environment.
 On the production environment suddenly nothing works because the cache has been activated.